ksreejareddy/assignment2-kumbhum/README.md

 ***
 #### Different varities of biryani
 1. Hyderabadi biryani.
-    i.The Pakki Hyderabadi Biryani involves cooking of basmatic rice and meat separately. ii.kachi Hyderabadi Biryani is made from the raw marinated meat (chicken or lamb) placed between the layers of basmati rice infused with saffron, onions and dried fruits, both are slow-cooked in a dough-sealed earthen pot over charcoal fire, which results in rich, aromatic and punchy biryani.
+    1. The Pakki Hyderabadi Biryani involves cooking of basmatic rice and meat separately.
+    2. kachi Hyderabadi Biryani is made from the raw marinated meat (chicken or lamb) placed between the layers of basmati rice infused with saffron, onions and dried fruits, both are slow-cooked in a dough-sealed earthen pot over charcoal fire, which results in rich, aromatic and punchy biryani.
 2. Lucknowi Biryani.
 3. Calcutta Biryani.
 4. Thalassery Biryani.